skriptum/vwl/_sources/vwl5/VL_Feminist/Portfolio/Goldin-Text.md.txt

 Goldin's research has witnessed a notable shift in her approach.
 While her earlier work predominantly employed a neoclassical methodology involving extensive mathematics and regressions, recent publications signal a move towards a more narrative approach rooted in institutional economics.
 Drawing inspiration from feminist epistemologists and economists, including Julia Nelson, as acknowledged in [@smallIntellectualTraditionsNobel2023], she cites their influence in her latest book [@goldinCareerFamily2021].
 This evolution, emphasizing historical analysis over mathematical abstraction, underscores Goldin's dedication to exploring economic phenomena within historical contexts.
 This marks a significant departure from her earlier Beckerian Approach, reflecting a substantial transformation in her research trajectory.

+Personally, I've been impressed by Goldin's recent research shift.
+Her move towards a more narrative approach, especially in detailing the history of feminist movements, has caught my attention.
+It aligns with my belief in the power of movements and political change, a perspective reaffirmed by the diverse movements like the Kurdish we explored in the seminar.
+It's quite something to see a Nobel Prize-winning economist endorsing the impact of these movements.

 ## Summary

 Claudia Goldin's intellectual journey has evolved from a neoclassical economist to exploring new realms such as institutionalism and feminism.
 This progression is marked not only by changes in her research topics and methods but also by a growing acknowledgment of feminist perspectives, though she's not entirely anchored in Feminist Political Economy (FPE) yet.
 This shift has tangible outcomes, notably the establishment of a graduate program exclusively for women, reflecting Goldin's commitment to fostering inclusivity in economics.

 The Nobel Prize awarded to her recognizes the significance of her research in mainstream economics, potentially paving the way for more substantial integration of feminist economics into the mainstream.
 It could "open a gap" for economist more situated within the feminist school to reach the mainstream of economics.
 Maybe one day, it will also be teached in undergraduate degrees, eliminating the need for specialized classes like this one, because it is already included in the curriculum.

+I'm eager to see more of Feminist Political Economy (FPE) incorporated into standard bachelor's programs.
+This could expose a broader audience to this valuable school of thought and offer additional chances for reflective learning, akin to the discussions we had in this course.
+The Nobel Prize acknowledging Goldin's work feels like a promising step toward making these perspectives a more integral part of mainstream economic education.

 # Conclusion

 The course has equipped me with valuable insights for the future.
 I now aim to incorporate class and gender considerations more prominently into economic analyses, recognizing the significance of these dimensions.
-The exposure to the concept of intersectionality, a perspective less emphasized in my prior education, has broadened my understanding..
+The exposure to the concept of intersectionality, a perspective less emphasized in my prior education, has broadened my understanding.
 Additionally, the course has better prepared me for discussions with neoclassical economists about gender topics, where before I sometimes failed to convincingly argue with them.

 Perhaps most notably, I have developed an appreciation for qualitative research, expanding beyond my previous quantitative orientation, which will enrich my approach to future research endeavors.
-Also writing a course paper for the first time.
-Additionally, this exam, though sometimes challenging, has marked my introduction to crafting a course paper, which will certainly be useful in my studies.
+Additionally, this exam, though sometimes challenging, has marked my introduction to crafting a course paper, which will certainly be useful in my future studies.

 Through critical self-evaluation, I've been examining my own perspectives and biases.
 It's been eye-opening to understand the privileges in our economic systems and notice how care responsibilities are distributed unevenly.
 These reflections are not just academic but have personal resonance as I grapple with a deeper understanding of these complex issues due to this course.